Check your Housing Benefit, Council Tax entitlement and Council Tax online; log onto OpenAshfield.

-You can get a 50% discount if no-one in the house is an adult for Council Tax purposes.
+You can get a 50% discount if everyone in the house is disregarded for Council Tax purposes, or 25% if all but one person in the household is disregarded for Council Tax purposes.

 We work with Nottinghamshire County Council to support care leavers with their Council Tax.
 This can be a discount of up to 100% on their Council Tax bill until they are aged 25-years-old.

 Care Leavers are not expected to apply for this discount as we work closely with the county council to identify who is entitled to the discount and apply it to their account.

 Unoccupied and unfurnished properties

 Unoccupied and unfurnished properties or properties which are uninhabitable or need major repair works may have a discount or a surcharge applied to the Council Tax bill.
 This is a Class C discount.